-A presentation evening takes place for Year 11 leavers in November 2024.
-Invitations to candidates and their parents/carers are sent out with full details in September.
+A presentation evening takes place for Year 11 leavers in December 2025.
+Invitations to candidates and their parents/carers are sent out with full details in October.

 Year 13 leavers are asked to collect their certificates during specified opening times.
 If the certificates are to be collected by someone other than the candidate, written authorisation must be sent to the Examinations Office prior to collection.
+This can be via email (exams@stmartins.essex.sch.uk) or letter to the school address FAO The Exams Department.
 This must be sent from the candidate.